Cambridge, Massachusetts: Climate

-In the Köppen-Geiger classification, Cambridge has a hot-summer humid continental climate (Dfa) with hot summers and cold winters, that can appear in the southern end of New England's interior.
+In the Köppen-Geiger classification, Cambridge has a hot-summer humid continental climate (Dfa) with four well-defined seasons.
+Summers are warm to hot, fall and spring are cool and rainy, and winter is cold and gray with occasional snowstorms.
 Abundant rain falls on the city (and in the winter often as snow); it has no dry season.
 The average January temperature is 26.6 °F (−3 °C), making Cambridge part of Group D, independent of the isotherm.
-There are four well-defined seasons.